isar/isar/docs/docs/indexes.md

 | <mark>**60**</mark>  | <mark>**6**</mark> |
 | <mark>**650**</mark> | <mark>**8**</mark> |

-Now the query can be executed a lot faster.
+Now, the query can be executed a lot faster.
 The executor can directly jump to the last three index rows and find the corresponding objects by their id.

 ### Sorting

-Another cool thing indexes can do is super fast sorting.
-Sorted queries are very expensive because the database has to load all results in memory before sorting them.
-Even if you specify an offset or limit because they are applied after sorting.
+Another cool thing: indexes can do super fast sorting.
+Sorted queries are costly because the database has to load all results in memory before sorting them.
+Even if you specify an offset or limit, they are applied after sorting.

 Let's imagine we want to find the four cheapest products.
 We could use the following query: